SirClodsire/Horizons/README.md

 This is a very cobbled-together website about Pokémon Horizons and how it's underrated!
 Emphasis on cobbled-together.
+Made this for Horizons!